SixArm/venn/README.md

   * `and`

+Example:

+    $ venn intersection a b c
+    $ venn and a b c
+    => print lines that are in all of a, b, c

 ### Difference

 Set theory operation (A symmetric difference B).

+Print lines that are in one of the input streams.

 Also known as "logical xor", "logical exclusive disjuntion".

-Print lines that are in solely one of the inputs.

 Synonyms: